Accelerate Breakthrough Research with Intuitive Sample Preparation

 - Octadecyl-functionalized silica (C18): Added for fatty matrices such as avocados, olives, nuts, and animal products, C18 removes lipophilic compounds including fatty acids, sterols, and other non-polar interferences.
 This is particularly important when analyzing high-fat samples to prevent instrument contamination.

 - Graphitized Carbon Black (GCB): Used to remove pigments such as chlorophyll and carotenoids from highly colored samples like spinach, peppers, and dark leafy vegetables.
-However, GCB can also retain planar analytes such as thiabendazole, chlorothalonil, and certain steroid hormones, so it must be used judiciously.
+However, GCB can also retain planar analytes such as thiabendazole, chlorothalonil, and certain steroid hormones, so it must be used judiciously to prevent loss of these analytes.

-- Z-Sep and Z-Sep+: Modern proprietary sorbents designed to remove chlorophyll and carotenoids without the analyte retention issues associated with GCB.
-These zirconia-based materials have gained popularity as alternatives to GCB for pigment removal.
+- Z-Sep: Modern proprietary sorbents designed for removal of lipids and pigments without the analyte retention issues associated with GCB.
+These zirconia-based materials operate through Lewis acid–base interactions and have been shown to expand the range of sample types compatible with QuEChERS.

-- Chitin and Chitosan: Natural polysaccharide sorbents derived from crustacean shells, used for removing lipids, pigments, and proteins, particularly in milk and dairy applications.
+- Chitin and Chitosan: Natural polysaccharide sorbents derived from crustacean shells are used to remove lipids, pigments, and proteins, reflecting a growing interest in green chemistry.

 Applications Beyond Pesticides